mpaulweeks/double-biscuit/README.md

 - For oppogrid, purely manage with serialize/deserialize
 - Implement reverse by rotating 3 times before checking collision
 - Custom keys with inputs that equal your keypress, add lookup layer to map key code to action
-- Put actions in constants.js
+- Put actions in constants.js, cleanup action names, include user ID in event
-- Test oppDisplay and serialize by mirroring solo screen